 RITS is the means by which ESAs are accessed.
 Membership of RITS is compulsory for all ESA holders, which mainly comprise Australian-licensed banks.
-Membership is also required for participation in the Reserve Bank's domestic market operations, and for Batch Administrators approved to submit batches of payments to RITS for settlement.
-RITS facilitates banks' credit and liquidity management by providing tools with which they can exercise control over the settlement of payments.
+Membership is also required for participation in the Reserve Bank's domestic market operations, and for Batch Administrators approved to submit batches to RITS for settlement.
+RITS facilitates banks' credit and liquidity management by providing tools to control the settlement of payments.
 RITS has queuing and gridlock-avoidance mechanisms that minimise the extent of system liquidity required to settle payments.

 - Real-time Gross Settlement (RTGS)

 - System Liquidity